ukparliament/procedure-parsing/public/comments/parliamentary_procedure.rb.md

   def routes_with_steps
     Route.all.select( 'r.*, ss.name as source_step_name, ts.name as target_step_name, sst.name as source_step_type, tst.name as target_step_type' ).joins( 'as r, procedure_routes as pr, steps as ss, steps as ts, step_types as sst, step_types as tst' ).where( 'r.id = pr.route_id' ).where( 'pr.parliamentary_procedure_id = ?', self ).where( 'r.from_step_id = ss.id' ).where( 'r.to_step_id = ts.id' ).where( 'ss.step_type_id = sst.id' ).where( 'ts.step_type_id = tst.id' )
   end
-## Method to return all steps connected to routes in a procedure, each step having a flag to say whether the step is in the Commons, a flag to say whether the step is in the Lords and a flag to say whether the step has been actualised in this work package by one or more business items having a date in the past.
+## Method to return all steps connected to routes in a procedure, each step having:

+* a flag to say whether the step is in the Commons

+* a flag to say whether the step is in the Lords

+* a flag to say whether the step has been actualised in this work package by one or more business items having a date in the past

+* a flag to say whether the step has been actualised in this work package by one or more business items, regardless of the date of those business items

   def steps_with_actualisations_in_work_package( work_package )
     Step.find_by_sql(